What is it about the 25th of April?

 LIberation?
 What liberation, you might think.
 Wasn’t Italy allied with the Germans?
 So it must have been a surrender?

 Not really.
 Italy was a part of the Axis forces but had surrendered already in 1943.
-The Italian people were never really so enthusiastic about the fascism, the treaty with Germany or the war.
+Many Italians were never all that enthusiastic about the fascism, the treaty with Germany, or the war.
 When the allied invaded Sicily, the fascist party decided to limit the power of their leader Benito Mussolini.
 Something they actually could do.
 That fact explains something about the authority or none authority of the Duke and the contradictions inside the Italian political landscape.
-Just imagine the Nazi-party firing Hitler, and you understand something about the difference between Italy and Germany at that time.
+Just imagine the Nazi party firing Hitler, and you understand something about the difference between Italy and Germany at that time.

 Mussolini was dismissed.

-Anyway, the king Victor Emmanuel III simply fired Mussolini and put him in jail.
-Then he formed a new government together with the General Pietro Badoglio.
+Anyway, king Victor Emmanuel III simply fired Mussolini and put him in jail.
+Then he formed a new government together with General Pietro Badoglio.
 Still fascist, but secretly negotiating with the allies for a surrender.
-The 8th of September an armistice was announced, and Italy had formally surrendered.
+On the 8th of September, an armistice was announced, and Italy had formally surrendered.
 From that point although there was quite a bit of confusion on the Italian peninsula, the Germans strengthened their presence, the allied troops advanced from the south and the Italians mostly started fighting their former brothers, the Germans.
 In Rome, only one Italian division was defending and the Germans could easily take the eternal city.
-They freed Mussolini and he then created the Republic of Salò in the north.
+They freed Mussolini and he then created the Republic of Salò in the north together with his followers.

 The other 25th of April.